hchiam/learning-webgl/README.md

 2. uniforms (global variables)
 3. textures (random-access arrays of data)
 4. varyings (way for a vertex shader to pass data to be interpolated while running the fragment shader)

+"Positions" are given in terms of "clip space" coordinates: (-1 to 1; -1 to 1).